voschezang/coding-handbook/communication-principles.md

 #### Delivering News

+**Guidelines**

+- Keep it simple.
+Don't make it bigger than it has to be.
+Find incremental steps / nuance.
+- Decide what the most appropriate core message should be.
+Make it suitable to the current working relation.
+    - Mention what you want in a addition to the news.
+- Find an appropriate moment to deliver the news.
+This may be in a meeting or outside of business hours.
+- Relate to the other.
+Ensure that the other accepts the message.

+**Plan**

 Although this usually happens between two people a plural form is used to allow for a more generic description.

 1. Make **contact**.
 Set the stage and the tone.